How to relax sphincter muscles for constipation (Dr. Farahat).

 Taking a laxative, stool softer, or enema greatly helps with the relaxation of sphincters by making the poop easier to pass.

-When the poop is too hard and dry, it becomes more difficult for it to pass through the anal canal.
+When the poop is too hard and dry, it becomes more difficult for it to pass through the anorectal canal.

-Lubricating its way using warm water enema or inserting a lubricant (such as KY gel) will helps more relaxation and easier passage of poop.
+Lubricating its way using warm water enema or inserting a lubricant (such as KY gel) will help more relaxation and easier passage of poop.

-You can insert the lubricant gel to the inside of the anal canal with your gloved little or index finger.
+You can insert the lubricant gel to the inside of the anorectal canal with your gloved little or index finger.

 6- Finger relaxation